 The main reason mold in your home is considered dangerous is due to a substance called mycotoxin produced by some mold species.
-Unfortunately, mold is only detected after a person has already started suffering from symptoms in most cases.
+Unfortunately, in most cases, mold is only detected after a person has already started suffering from symptoms.

 Symptoms are similar to those experienced when dealing with a bout of flu.
 This means it might take some time to identify mold as the cause.
 Some of the symptoms you might experience are: